domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 Categorical imperative: Always act so that you can will the rule of your action to be a universal law.
 (Always act so you can will the rule of your action into universal law.)

+Noumenal: How the world exists on its own (reality as it is itself, independent of "intelligent" (sense) perception and experience - see Phenomenal)

+Phenomenal: How the world appears to us (via (sense) perception and experience - how intelligence (the human brain) processes (sense) perception)

 ## Søren Kierkegaard, Danish Theologian and Philosopher
 I know that God exists, but I will act as if (S)He doesn't.